The Events tab page, allows you to assign a macro to certain events which occur in a database form.

 The After update event occurs after the control content changed by the user has been written into the data source.

 The Prior to reset event occurs before a form is reset.
-The linked macro can, for example, prevent this action by returning "FALSE".
+Returning True approves the reset, returning False cancels the operation.

 A form is reset if one of the following conditions is met: